City to City: "Right Down the Line"

 "Right Down the Line" reached number 12 on the Billboard Hot 100, peaked for two weeks at number eight on the Cash Box Top 100, and spent four non-consecutive weeks at number one on the Easy Listening chart in the US in 1978, the only Rafferty song to reach number one on this chart.
 Bonnie Raitt covered the song in 2012, including it in her Slipstream album.

 "Home and Dry"

 "Home and Dry" was the third single from the album in the United States, but did not have a UK release.
 It peaked at No. 28 on the Billboard Hot 100, marking a third consecutive Top 40 hit for Rafferty on that chart.
 It reached No. 23 in Canada.
 The B-side featured the sixth track from City to City, "Mattie's Rag".
 It reached No. 26 on the U.S. Easy Listening chart, doing best on the Canadian Adult Contemporary chart, where it reached No. 7.

-Speed discrepancy

-In the U.S. and most countries outside the U.K., the original 1978 vinyl and cassette releases were pitched slightly higher than the actual recording speed, resulting in a total album length of around 51:12, a difference of roughly two minutes from the U.K length of 53 minutes.
-The three singles from the album were also released with this speed discrepancy, and the incorrect versions can still be heard on some radio stations to this day.